simformsolutions/scrabble_club/README.md

 The demo will perform the following steps:

-1. Create a players
+1. Create new player
 2. Create new game with players
-3. Generating leader boards for games
+3. Generate leader board for games

 ## What is included?